 Research camel milk healing and you will find some amazing claims.
 Apparently camel milk has the ability to cure or prevent diabetes, improve the immune system, stimulate circulation, treat autism, lessen allergic reactions, promote growth and development, protect against certain autoimmune diseases, and improve the heart health.

 Can this really be true?
 Well, certainly not here in Australia.
 Camel milk isn’t registered as a therapeutic ingredient with the Therapeutic Goods Agency and there are no listed camel milk based therapeutic products with camel milk as a therapeutic ingredient.

 Camel milk is a foodstuff, regulated as a dairy product.
-So no, camel milk healing doesn’t happen.
-Or does it?
+So does camel milk healing happen?
 In this blog, we look at some of the myths and rumours surrounding the Magic of Camel Milk.

 It might be stating the obvious, but camel milk comes from camels, just as cow’s milk comes from cows and goat’s milk come goats.
 Camels have a unique physiology, evolved to allow them to survive for long periods without water or food; they are natures survival experts.

-Camel milk is also lower saturated fat than cow’s milk and has less calories.
-The milk we use in our Australian skincare products is 1.1% fat and is substantially higher in Vitamin B3, Iron and Vitamin C than cow’s milk.
+Camel milk is also lower in saturated fat than cow’s milk and has less calories.
+The milk we use in our Australian skincare products is 1.9% fat and is substantially higher in Vitamin B3, Iron and Vitamin C than cow’s milk.